 4. Engagement Time per Page

-The average engagement time per page simply tells you the average time that active users spent on an individual web page.
+The average engagement time per page simply tells you the average time that active users spend on an individual web page.
 To find out how much time your visitors are spending on each page of your site, click the Pages and screens item in the Engagement menu.

 At the top of the Average engagement time column, you’ll see the average time users are active on your entire site.
 Below that, you’ll find the average time that visitors spend on each of your pages.
 The page titles are shown in the left column.